 In other words, Covenant is a great single-target nuker that can easily take out Rinas and Guillaumes.

-The Solution: So you may be asking, “what sort of preventative measures can I take against this stage?”
+So you may be asking, “what sort of preventative measures can I take against this stage?”
 This one’s actually going to be a relatively simple stage, because healblocks easily prevent Chasun from healing with Amuse.
-Granted, it won’t stop Fallen Blossoms, but it can prevent everyone from suddenly healing.
+Granted, it won’t stop Fallen Blossoms, but it can prevent everyone

 Did you know that Fallen Blossoms is relative to Chasun and her target’s HP?
 For example, if she’s at 1% HP and her target is 100%, she’ll balance herself out to 100% HP as well.
 However, if they’re both at, say, 20% HP, she can only balance it so they’re both at, like, 21% HP.
 This means that if you keep everyone’s HP all relatively the same amount, you can keep her from mitigating too much damage with Fallen Blossoms.